A week long trip through Taitokerau Northland

 The Hokianga has a range of motels and B&B’s, the largest accommodation offering is at The Heads, suitable for groups.
 For couples and small groups consider The Heads Villas or the historic Waipoua Lodge.

 For dining consider The Heads Restaurant.

 Hokianga – Ahipara

 In the morning learn about the first Polynesian explorer Kupe and his people that landed in Aotearoa New Zealand more than 1000 years ago, at the Manea Footprints of Kupe cultural and heritage centre.
 Be immersed in the high-tech 4D theatre with actors, digital technology, sensory experiences, and storytelling.
-Alternatively, take a guided jet ski safari of the harbour with Awesome Adventures or the boat across to the giant sand dunes.
 If you are ready for a bite just a little further north is Rāwene, Aotearoa New Zealand’s third oldest settlement.
 It has great cafes such as The Boat Shed and No.1 Parnell art gallery & café.